-1867 - The organisation grew rapidly and changed names again becoming known as the Christian Mission.
+1867 - The organization grew rapidly and changed names again becoming known as the Christian Mission.

-1878 - In 1878 while William Booth was perusing a printer's proof for a pamphlet which referred to the Christian Mission as a 'volunteer army'.
+1878 - While William Booth was perusing a printer's proof for a pamphlet which referred to the Christian Mission as a 'volunteer army'.
 Booth swept his pen through the word 'volunteer' and changed it to read 'Salvation Army'.